thrackle-io/rules-engine/docs/src/src/client/application/AppManager.sol/contract.AppManager.md

 the superAdmins could add other superAdmins through this back door

 *This function overrides the parent's renounceRole function.
-Its purpose is to prevent superAdmins from renouncing through this "backdoor", so they are forced to find another superAdmin through the function proposeNewSuperAdmin.*
+Its purpose is to prevent superAdmins from renouncing through this "backdoor", so they are forced to set another superAdmin through the function proposeNewSuperAdmin.*

 ```solidity